Anne Dyer

 Previously, from 2005 to 2011, she was the Warden of Cranmer Hall, Durham, a theological college of the Church of England.
-Then, she was Rector of Holy Trinity Church, Haddington, East Lothian in the Diocese of Edinburgh (in the Scottish Episcopal Church) between 2011 and 2018.
+Thereafter, she was Rector of Holy Trinity Church, Haddington, East Lothian in the Diocese of Edinburgh (in the Scottish Episcopal Church) between 2011 and 2018.

 Early life and education

 Dyer was born in February 1957 in Bradford, Yorkshire, England.
 She was educated at Bradford Girls' Grammar School, an all-girls private school.
 She studied chemistry at St Anne's College, Oxford, graduating with a Bachelor of Arts (BA) degree: as per tradition, her BA was later promoted to a Master of Arts (MA Oxon) degree.
 She then worked as a business analyst/systems analyst at Unilever.

 In 1984, Dyer entered Wycliffe Hall, Oxford, an Evangelical Anglican theological college, to train for ordained ministry.
 During this time, she also studied theology.
 She left theological college in 1987 to be ordained in the Church of England.
 She continued her theological studies, and completed a Master of Theology (MTh) degree at King's College, London in 1989.